Pale blue fairytale wedding dress

 sequin train fabric wedding dress detail

-A close up of the patterned sequin layer, hand appliqued to the end of the train, on the taffeta layer to peek out from under all the tulle on this pale blue fairytale wedding dress.
+A close up of the patterned sequin layer.
+This has been hand appliquéd to the end of the train, on the taffeta layer.
+So it will peek out from under all the tulle on this pale blue fairytale wedding dress.

 fitting picture bride in the mirror blue dress

-A picture from an intermediate fitting all the tulle layers are on but the straps and sleeves have yet to be added.
+This picture is from an intermediate fitting all the tulle layers are on but the straps and sleeves have yet to be added.

 train wrist loop bustle

-A wrist loop was sewn to the underside of the train to enable Keely to carry all six layers of fabric easily.
-I added a small piece of applique sequin tulle to make it look pretty when carried and a little ‘something gold’ as we didn’t really need a something blue!
+I included a wrist loop sewn to the underside of the train.
+This enabled Keely to carry all six layers of fabric easily.
+I then added a small piece of applique sequin tulle to make it look pretty when carried.
+And finally a little ‘something gold’ as we didn’t really need a something blue!

 bodice detail ruched pleated silk tulle